 DTMF Keypad

 During a conversation, you can use the DTMF keypad to interact with voice menus (IVR) or enter extension numbers.
 It appears in the chat with @siptg during a call and disappears after it ends.
+DTMF transmission methods (RFC2833, INFO, inband) are selected in the SIP account settings.
+For more details, see Softphone Settings.Second Parallel Call

-During an active conversation, you can accept a second incoming call or make a second outgoing call:
+During an active conversation, you can accept a second incoming call or make a second outgoing call:- If another incoming call arrives during a conversation, you will hear periodic beeps.

 - To make a second outgoing call without ending the current one, simply send the number for the second call as a regular message in the @siptg chat.

-- Reject — rejects the second incoming call.
+- — rejects the second incoming call.

 Android Phone Book